-Dear >> Name <<:
+Dear << Name 1>> << Name 2>>:

-MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+CAIRE Inc. ("CAIRE") writes to inform you of an incident that may affect the security of some of your information.
+This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it appropriate to do so.